Make every drop count,

 -

-Yes, The upgrade will cover all residential properties within Manitou Springs, ensuring consistent and reliable service for every customer.
+Yes, The upgrade will cover all residential and commercial properties within Manitou Springs, ensuring consistent and reliable service for every customer.

 -